-The Inspire Academy Trust originated from the successful school improvement and partnership work led by Inspire Teaching School Alliance.
+The Inspire Academy Trust originated from the successful school improvement and partnership work led by the Inspire Teaching Alliance.
 This organisation was set up in 2014 by three of our head teachers.
-The relationship between InMAT and Inspire is interdependent.

 With extensive school reform and proven educational excellence in our school leaders, InMAT set a mission; to help schools to improve their provision and to offer a great education to our pupils, from all socio-economic backgrounds.
 Our drive is not to grow an empire of schools, but rather the compulsion to share our proven approach to sustained school improvement for the benefit of children and their communities.